A Course in Miracles: Reception

 The Skeptic's Dictionary describes ACIM as "a minor industry" that is overly commercialized and characterizes it as "Christianity improved".
-Robert T. Carroll wrote that the teachings are not original but are culled from "various sources, east, and west".
+Robert T. Carroll wrote that the teachings are not original but culled from "various sources, east, and west".
 He adds that it has gained increased popularity as New Age spirituality writer Marianne Williamson promoted a variant.

 Associated works

 Two works have been described as extensions of A Course in Miracles, Gary Renard's 2003 The Disappearance of the Universe and Marianne Williamson's A Return to Love published in 1992.
 The Disappearance of the Universe, published in 2003 by Fearless Books, was republished by Hay House in 2004.
 Publishers Weekly reported that Renard's examination of A Course in Miracles influenced his book.